 Learn more about your legal responsibilities& as a birth father.

 He’s very honest about the fact that he didn’t want to choose adoption for his child.
 Adoption ended up being the best decision, and one he’s proud of it now.

 Do you want to stay in your child’s life after the adoption happens?
-Learn more about your potential involvement in modern, open adoption!
+Learn more about you can support and participate in modern, open adoption!

 It’s important to find answers to your adoption questions and become well-informed.
 That way, you’re able to make a decision that is best for you, your situation, and your baby.
 Find out the questions you should be asking yourself before you make any decisions.

 What Are My Responsibilities as a Birth Father?